 - 1. Earned the Master's degree in psychology - 2.
-Successfully completed any remediation plans - 3.
-Passed all parts of the Preliminary Examination - 4.
-Be approved by the clinical faculty to apply - 5.
-Proposed dissertation by October 1st - 6.
-Admitted to candidacy
+Passed all parts of the Preliminary Examination - 3.
+Be approved by the clinical faculty to apply for internship - 4.
+Proposed dissertation by October 1st - 5.
+Admitted to candidacy - 6.
+Successfully completed any remediation plans (if applicable)